zj6882917/aakinshin.net/en/_posts/dotnet/nuget2-and-directoryseparatorchar.md

 <!--more-->

 The solution-wide analysis builds a list of files which should be analyzed.
-New asp.net application depends on eleven NuGet packages include `bootstrap` and `jQuery`.
+New asp.net applications depend on eleven NuGet packages include `bootstrap` and `jQuery`.
-Thus, we have many css and javascript files in our project model.
+Thus, we have many css and JavaScript files in our project model.
 Obviously, such files don't include any user code and should be ignored during the analysis.
-On Windows, we have a nice optimization which checks the content of NuGet packages and form an ignore list.
+On Windows, we have a nice optimization which checks the content of NuGet packages and creates an ignore list.
-It turns out that the ignore list is empty for some reason on linux and MacOS.
-So, all the project model files are added into analysis list.
+It turned out that for some reason the ignore list is empty on Linux and MacOS, so all the project model files are added into the analysis list.
 As a result, the solution-wide analysis takes 2 minutes (instead of 1 second) to process all these files.

-We use NuGet.Client 4.x for all new features.
+We use NuGet.Client 4.x for all new features in ReSharper and Rider.
 However, we still have a huge amount of legacy code which uses NuGet.Core 2.x.
 In particular, the solution-wide analysis still uses NuGet 2.13.
-It's hard to rewrite all our codebase with the help of new NuGet API at once.
-So, we still have to use it for some time.
+It's hard to rewrite our entire codebase to make use of the new NuGet API at once, so we still have to use the older one for some time.
 Hopefully, it will be completely rewritten soon, but for now, we have issues with a higher priority.

-So, the main question here is the following: why we can't read the content of the NuGet packages and get the complete content file list.
+So, the main question here is the following: why can't we read the content of the NuGet packages and get the complete content file list.
-Let's look at the corresponded logic:
+Let's look at the corresponding logic:

 ```cs
 foreach (var contentFile in package.GetContentFiles())